Send the link below via email or IMCopy

 • After WWII, Korea was split- North was controlled by the Soviets (communist) South was controlled by US & UN (more democratic)

-• 1950- the North got arms from the Soviets and invaded the South- the UN condemened the invation.
+• 1950- the North got arms from the Soviets and invaded the South- the UN condemned the invasion.

-• The US sent McArthur with troops and wanted to wage war on China- but was afraid of the alliance with Soviets
+• The US sent MacArthur with troops and wanted to wage war on China- but was afraid of the alliance with Soviets

 • We were winning until China sent 1 million volunteers to support the North Korean communists- pushed the US back to South Korea

 • Truman was afraid the Soviets would join the war and we would have another world war- this time with nuclear weapons